This interview with La Marzocco explores how the ritual of drinking espresso is an essential part of the daily goings at the company.

 Generally speaking, workers are highly specialized in one department.
 However, it’s not uncommon for everybody to rotate in other units for ad-hoc training and a broad understanding of the construction of a coffee machine.
 In the past, a worker from the GS3 department showed interest to grow as a salesperson.
 He was encouraged to find his path and switched from the production to be an ambassador of La Marzocco.
 Today, he is the sales manager for Tuscany and Central Italy.

 Cantuccini, the Florentine steak, and Chianti wine are only a few of the famous delicacies of Tuscan cuisine.
-Is there anything about Tuscan food culture in La Marzocco corporate culture?
+Are you embedding anything Tuscan food culture into La Marzocco corporate culture?

 We are passionate and respectful of raw materials, whether those are coffee beans or loaves of bread.
 Ever since the start, we have incorporated everything about Tuscan, or broadly speaking, Italian eating culture.
 For instance, during the lunch break, you can hear the chatter and laughter around the café or in the canteen.
 There’s always somebody at the espresso machine that brews cups of espresso for coworkers.
 Similar to food, coffee embodies a moment of sharing and socializing, which we highly promote in a number of ways.

 Giada, thank you for sharing with us how it’s like to work at La Marzocco.
-Next week, I’m going to share part II of this interview series to La Marzocco.
-We’ll talk more about how to build a community around specialty coffee and some dedicated tips to those who want to bring specialty coffee into their workplace.
+In the second installment, we’ll talk more about how to build a community around specialty coffee and some dedicated tips to those who want to bring specialty coffee into their workplace.
 For a wider look into La Marzocco, visit their website and find links to social media below.

-WE Factory is fascinated and engaged with the possibilities of bringing social gastronomy and well-being into work environments.
-Shall you be interested in partnering with us, have a look at our Workplace services.
+WE Factory is fascinated and engaged with the possibilities of bridging social gastronomy and well-being in work environments.
+Shall you and your organization be interested in partnering with us, have a look at our Workplace services.

 Interact with La Marzocco: